HAHAHA44/Agora-KTV-Web-Receiving-Demo/README.md

 ### Introduction

 Agora KTV Demo for Web.
-Support receive the people voice and BGM from native KTV Demo(https://docs.agora.io/cn/online-ktv/downloads?platform=All%20Platforms).
+Support receive the people voice and BGM from native KTV Demo.

 to run the app in development mode, you can step the following: